The Science Behind

 Zone 2 Is Structurally Unobservable

 Zone 2 rides provide near-zero Fisher information about K because power variation is minimal.
 The estimator cannot learn K from Zone 2 rides alone.
-This is not a defect—it is a mathematical fact: without power variation, the HR-power relationship is not identifiable.
+This is not a defect.
+It is a mathematical fact: without power variation, the HR-power relationship is not identifiable.
 The system handles this by retaining K from prior informative rides and gating K updates when power variance is below 1.0 W².

 Fatigue Detection Was Removed